 Games, Design and Play: A detailed approach to iterative game design

 Mega Sale!
-Save 29% on the Games, Design and Play: A detailed approach to iterative game design by Addison-Wesley Professional at EMS Linux.
+Free Shipping Included!
+Save 21% on the Games, Design and Play: A detailed approach to iterative game design by Addison-Wesley Professional at EMS Linux.
 MPN: 9780134392073.
 Hurry!
 Limited time offer.
 Offer valid only while supplies last.
 The play-focused, step-by-step guide to creating great game designs This book offers a play-focused, process-oriented approach for designing games

 The play-focused, step-by-step guide to creating great game designs